BN-1200 reactor: Previous designs

 The government began experiments with breeders in the 1960s.
 In 1973, the first prototype of a power-producing reactor was constructed, the BN-350 reactor, which operated until 1999.

 BN-600 reactor is a pool type LMFBR reactor which went into operation in 1980 and will continue to run until 2040 at Beloyarsk Nuclear Power Station.
 In the first 24 years of operations, there have been 12 water-into-sodium leaks in the steam generators, routinely addressed by isolating the faulty module with gate valves.

 Construction of BN-800 (a pool type LMFBR reactor) began in 1984, but after Chernobyl disaster was put on hold, later in 1990-s the construction was frozen due to economic situation, in 2006 the construction was started again.
 The plant reached its full power production in August 2016.

-A similar reactor Superphénix has operated in France from 1985 until 1998.
+A similar reactor, Superphénix, operated in France from 1985 until 1998.

 Design concept

 The design features a breeding ratio of 1.15, surpassing the BN-800's breeding ratio of 1.
 Both oxide and nitride fuels are being evaluated for its core.
-The design evolved to adopt a simpler fueling procedure than the BN-600 and BN-800 designs.
 The refuelling period will be 330 days, unlike the BN-800, which has a 180-day interval.

 The World Nuclear Association lists the BN-1200 as a commercial reactor, in contrast to its predecessors.

 Construction

 In April 2025, the licence for the construction of a BN-1200M at Beloyarsk Nuclear Power Station was issued.
 By July 2025, the preparatory phase for construction had commenced.
+Site clearance work has been taking place in 2026.